tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 **Feature 3**: Exit Menu
 - Click the standard "Exit" window operator to exit the window and save changes.
 You will have either click "Refresh" or logout and log back in to see the reflected changes.

-**Feature 4**: Set Auto Refresh Interval
+**Feature 4**: Set Auto Refresh Rate
+- User can set the time interval (in seconds) that the software will refresh services.
+Setting this will require a restart (log out and log back in).
 ![Auto Refresh](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/autorefresh.jpg?raw=true)
-- You can set the time interval (in seconds) that the program will refresh services.
-Setting this will require a restart (log out and log back in).

 ### The following are services supported by iteration 3 release.
 - EC2